azsk/DevOpsKit/Contributing.md

 	  }
 ```

 ### Submitting changes
-Once you have done the code changes, tested them thouroughly and want to submit your changes or bug fix you can create a pull request.
+Once you have done the code changes, tested them and want to submit your changes or bug fix you can create a pull request.
 Follow the below steps while creating a pull request for reviewers to have better understanding of your request:
 * Point to 'External Contribution' branch so that your changes are merged into it after your pull request is accepted.
 If you point to any other branch, your pull request might not be considered.
 * The pull request template is placed with the intent to be followed while creating a pull request and if you delete or ignore the template, your pull request might not be considered.